jadzu/github-collaboration-lab-test-dc-fe-071018/README.md

 (don't forget to add `-m` when committing to include a message!)

-**Note:** If you forget to include `-m` on when committing, you'll find you've opened _vi_, the built in terminal text editor.
+**Note:** If you forget to include `-m` on when committing, you'll find you've opened _vi_, the built in terminal text git push -u origin mastereditor.
 To escape out of this editor, press the 'esc' key once, then type `:x!` to close the editor and return to the normal terminal.